tolbertam/sstable-tools/README.md

 A toolkit for parsing, creating and doing other fun stuff with Cassandra 3.x SSTables.

-**Note**: This project is under heavy development and may and likely will be in broken ways.
+**Note**: This project is under heavy development and will likely be broken in may ways.

 **Features:**